australopitech/venn-protocol/README.md

 ```
 git clone https://github.com/pbfranceschin/r-wallet-base-3.git
 ```
-then enter the `browserExtension` dir,
+then enter the `browser-extension` dir,
 ```
-cd browserExtension
+cd browser-extension
 ```
 and install all dependencies.
 ```